Electronic Signature Legitimacy for Research and Development in United States

 What is the electronic signature legitimacy for research and development in the United States?

-The electronic signature legitimacy for research and development in the United States is governed by the ESIGN Act and UETA, which provide legal recognition of electronic signatures.
-This means that electronic signatures are considered valid and enforceable, facilitating smoother documentation processes in research and development.
+The electronic signature legitimacy for research and development in the United States is established by the ESIGN Act and UETA, which recognize electronic signatures as legally binding.
+This means that documents signed electronically are valid and enforceable, making it easier for businesses to conduct research and development activities without the need for physical signatures.

 -